Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 Use the `add` method to add one or more participants to a thread.

 - `participants` is an array of `ChatParticipant`'s to add
-- `AddChatParticipantsResult` is the model returned, it contains an invalidParticipants property that has an array of errors for any participants that failed to be added to the chat.
+- `AddChatParticipantsResult` is the model returned, it contains an invalidParticipants property that has an array of ChatErrors describing any participants that failed to be added to the chat.

 ```swift
 let threadParticipants = [ChatParticipant(